camberdynamics/Zoho-CRM-bulk-APIs-for-Mass-Update/README.md

 ## Example Use Case
 For the purpose of this demonstration, we've created an example use case:
-For all Deals created in 2022 that are Closed Won, has an Amount that is from $100,000 and above, whose related Account's Country is US, we want to:
+For all Deals created in 2022 that are Closed Won with an Amount that is from $100,000 and above whose related Account's Country is US, we want to:
 - Check a custom checkbox field called "High Roller".
 - Update a custom single line field called "High Roller Info" with a concatenation of "Deal Name (Account Name) : Amount"